The Perfect base for exploring

-Camp is a small, super cute village on the foot of the Slieve Mish Mountains nestled on the Wild Atlantic Way While our beautiful PODS are only gorgeous, they pale in comparison to the vistas.
+Camp is a small village at the foot of the Slieve Mish Mountains nestled on the Dingle Peninsula on the Wild Atlantic Way.

 We went to Dingle this summer and explored some of the most exciting travelling paths I have seen in my entire life.